About Louise Brooke - Textile Artist & Handmade Banners

 Explore projects

-A group exhibition in December 2025 at Bottleworks, Newcastle.
+Exploring themes from the night, a group exhibition at Bottleworks, Newcastle.